-- Promptly refers students who may qualify for hospital/homebound services to the 504 Chair, LTSE, or case manager. - Collaborates with school personnel and parents in developing the student's Educational Services Plan. - Regularly meets with the hospital/homebound teacher to discuss the specific course requirements and assignments. - Assists the hospital/homebound teacher in area of specialized instruction. - Assists in evaluating the work and progress of the homebound student. - Notifies HHB Designee or HHB Teacher when student receiving intermittent services is absent 3 consecutive days. - Helps the student maintain communication with his/her classmates. - Notifies school HHB Designee if services are not being provided.
+- Promptly refer students who may qualify for hospital/homebound services to the 504 Chair, LTSE, or case manager. - Collaborates with school personnel and parents in developing the student's Educational Services Plan. - Regularly meets with the hospital/homebound teacher to discuss the specific course requirements and assignments. - Assists the hospital/homebound teacher in area of specialized instruction. - Assists in evaluating the work and progress of the homebound student. - Notifies HHB Designee or HHB Teacher when student receiving intermittent services should receive HHB instruction based upon established criteria. - Helps the student maintain communication with his/her classmates. - Notifies school HHB Designee if services are not being provided. - Promotes inclusivity to the greatest extent possible.